Professor & Associate Dean for Graduate and Continuing Medical Education

 Professor & Vice Dean

-I was born and raised in Sevierville, Tennessee.
-I received my undergraduate degree in Nursing at the University of Tennessee-Knoxville, a certificate in Nurse Anesthesia, and a Master’s Degree in Public Health before leaving nursing and returning to medical school at Quillen College of Medicine and then completed residency at ETSU Health Johnson City Family Medicine.
-After 3 years of private practice, I returned to follow my desire to make a difference in the lives of the people of Appalachia.
-Patients are more than their medical issues and each has a story to tell.
-My love of teaching of medical students and residents as well as helping them grow professionally has led to the most rewarding career I could imagine.
+Dr. Fox was born and raised in Sevierville, Tennessee.
+She received her undergraduate degree in nursing at the University of Tennessee Knoxville, a certificate in nurse anesthesia and a master’s in public health before leaving nursing and returning to medical school at the Quillen College of Medicine.
+Dr. Fox then completed her residency in the ETSU Johnson City Family Medicine Residency Program.
+After three years of private practice, she returned to following her desire to make a difference in the lives of the people of Appalachia.
+Patients are more than medical issues, and each tells a story.
+Dr. Fox's love of teaching medical students and residents, as well as helping them grow professionally, had led her to the most rewarding career she could imagine.

-My professional interests are Clinical (Human Patient) Simulation, Women’s Health, and Rural Health.
-Personally, I enjoy spending time in outdoor activities like hiking, traveling, and love exploring craft fairs and antique stores.
+Dr. Fox's clinical interests are clinical (human patient) simulation, women's health, and rural health.
+Personally, she enjoys spending time outdoors, and participating in activities such as hiking, traveling, and exploring craft fairs and antique stores.

 Chris Galletti, M.D.